eleloya23/Learn-C-The-Hard-Way/Ex17/README.md

 -rw-r--r--  1 ele  staff  103200  3 Dec 02:00 db.dat
 ```

-When your members byte size is not disible by 4 or 8, C will add some padding bytes.
+When your members are not byte-aligned by 4 or 8, C will add some padding bytes.
 It's better if you see the example below.

 ```c